nickdecooman/alpine-duplicity-azure/README.md

 # alpine-duplicity-azure
 Docker image for **[Duplicity](http://duplicity.nongnu.org/)** with **[Azure](https://azure.microsoft.com/)** support

 This image extends **[wernight/docker-duplicity](https://hub.docker.com/r/wernight/duplicity/)** and adds the Microsoft Azure Python client.
+With this, we can directly refer to an Azure container in the Duplicity command through `azure://my-container-name`.
+Two environment variables should be added also for authentication:
+  * AZURE_ACCOUNT_NAME
+  * AZURE_ACCOUNT_KEY

 ## Usage